Brand Response Council

 Teddy Pritikin is vice president of direct response for Xandr, AT&T’s advertising and analytics company.
 In this role, he oversees all short-form and long-form revenue for direct response across linear, digital, and addressable TV.
 Prior, he worked on the direct response sales business for DirecTV for seven years, after serving as director of sales for health and entertainment lifestyle programmer Z Living.
 Prior to that, he was an account executive at GSN.
 Pritikin holds a B.S. in accounting from Muhlenberg College in Allentown, Pa.
 He lives in New Jersey with his wife and two daughters.

-Sean Robertson is director, partnerships for Dish Media.
-He oversees sales partnerships in his role focusing on connecting new/non-traditional agencies and media technology to the Dish and Sling platforms to drive demand and reduce friction in the planning/buying process.
-Robertson joined Dish Media Sales in 2011 and has served on various teams across the organization including performance media, digital advertising, programmatic media, and addressable advertising.
+Sean Robertson is director, partnerships for DISH Media.
+He oversees sales partnerships in his role focusing on connecting new/non-traditional agencies and media technology to the DISH and Sling platforms to drive demand and reduce friction in the planning/buying process.
+Robertson joined DISH Media Sales in 2011 and has served on various teams across the organization including performance media, digital advertising, programmatic media, and addressable advertising.
 He earned his M.B.A. at Brown University and IE Business School.
 He also holds a B.S. in journalism with a focus in advertising from West Virginia University.
 Robertson lives in New Jersey with his wife Candice and sons Rafael and Brendan.

-Vice President, Ad Sales
+Vice President, Convergent

 Members of the Brand Response Council are regular contributors to PDMI publications and at PDMI events.